metadata toggle

 Use during pregnancy, lactation or lay

-The use of the product during pregnancy and lactation is not recommended.
-The safety of the product has not been assessed during pregnancy and lactation.
+The use is not recommended during pregnancy and lactation.
+The safety of the veterinary medicinal product has not been established during pregnancy and lactation.

 Laboratory studies have demonstrated that topical application of betamethasone in pregnant females may lead to malformations in neonates.
 Small amounts of betamethasone can pass the blood-milk-barrier.